vtjnash/www.julialang.org/blog/_posts/2019-10-20-string-escape.md

 arguments, which is **not** the case.
 The rule becomes *vastly* simpler if we understand that the presence of a quote in string triggers two modes, the first being (1) "interpret special chars" mode and (2) "ignore special chars" mode.
-Upon entering each mode the `"` used to trigger the mode we are entering is ignored and then further processing is continued.
+Double quotes `"` are used to trigger the mode we are entering and after encounter `"` it is ignored and further processing is continued.
 When we enter mode 1, spaces are interpreted literally and after we exit mode 1, spaces are now not special and are used to delineate arguments.
-The simple rule is to scan the command line from *left-to-right* and when we encounter a double-quote `"` we enter mode 1 and discard the `"` and when we encounter another double-quote we exit mode 1 and discard `"`, after which we are in the "ignore special chars" mode where a space separates arguments.
+The simple rule is to scan the command line from *left-to-right* and when we encounter a double-quote `"` we enter mode 1 and discard the `"` and when we encounter another double-quote we exit mode 1 and discard `"`, after which we are in the "ignore special chars" mode, where a space separates arguments and is not special.
 It's not easy to understand where the concept of unbalanced double-quotes, doesn't exist.
 The quotes simply trigger one of the two modes described.

 Below we show of the "quoting" encoder in practice.